sbocconi/Agents/README.md

 This repository contains a setup to run AI locally.

-It is geared towards MacOS, but most parts should be reusable on other operating system.
+It is geared towards MacOS, but most parts should be reusable on other operating systems.

 The basis ideas of the code are:
 1. Agents should run unsupervised (not continously asking for permissions to perform actions), but to limit the risks they should run in a sandbox